tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     EXEC sys.sp_add_trusted_assembly @hash = @hash, @description = @clrName;
     ```

-    * Now, return to your Lab VM, and open the saved SSMA4OracleSQLServerCollections.NET.sql file from the desktop with Notepad.exe.
+    * Now, return to your Lab VM, and open the saved `SSMA4OracleSQLServerCollections.NET.sql` file from the desktop with Notepad.exe.

-    * Within the SQL file, locate the line that begins with CREATE ASSEMBLY, then locate the word FROM.
-Copy the binary string that appears after FROM.
-This value will span all the way down to the line containing the text "WITH PERMISSION\_SET = SAFE".
+    * Within the SQL file, locate the line that begins with `CREATE ASSEMBLY`, then locate the word `FROM`.
+Copy the binary string that appears after `FROM`.
+This value will span all the way down to the line containing the text "WITH PERMISSION_SET = SAFE".
 Be sure not to include any whitespace at the end of the binary value.

     ![The binary string that appears after FROM is highlighted within the SQL file.](./media/image201.png "Copy the binary string")

     * Now, return to SSMS on your SqlServerDw VM, and replace `INSERT BINARY` with the copied binary value.
 The line should end with ";" and there should be no whitespace before the ";".